SterlynKong/tech_blog/README.md

   ## Description:
   A tech-news blog site containing interesting posts.
   Users can register for a free account.
-  Once logged in, a user can create, edit and delete their own posts and they can comment on posts belonging to others.
+  Once logged in, a user can create, edit and delete comment on posts.

   ## Technologies
   - Node.js